The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

 - In a large bowl whisk together flour, sugar, baking powder, and salt on low speed until combined.
 Add butter, 1 piece at a time, and mix with an electric mixer until only pea-sized pieces of butter remain about 1 minute.

 - Pour in half of the milk mixture, and mix on medium-high speed until light and fluffy, about 1 minute.
 Reduce speed to medium-low, and add remaining milk mixture, and beat until incorporated, about 30 seconds.

-- Cool cake cool on wire rack in pan for 20 minutes.
-Remove cake from pan, discarding parchment, and let cool completely on wire rack, about 2 hours.
+- Cool cake cool on a wire rack in the pan for 20 minutes.
+Remove cake from pan, discarding parchment, and let cool completely on a wire rack, about 2 hours.

 MAKE CRUMB TOPPING:

-- Mix together flour, powdered sugar, and lemon zest in medium bowl.
+- Mix together flour, powdered sugar, and lemon zest in a medium bowl.
 Cut in butter and vanilla until mixture is crumbly.
-Cover and place in refrigerator to chill.
+Cover and place in the refrigerator to chill.